ezpaarse-project/ezpaarse/doc/parametres.md

 ### Clean-Only ###
 If set to `true`, ezPAARSE will just filter out the irrelevant lines and output the relevant ones.

-### Relative-Domain ###
+### Force-Parser ###
-If relative URLs are found they'll be considered as belonging to this domain (and will be treated by the relevant parser).
+If URLs don't have 'domain' part, use this parameter to force right parser to be used.
+Usefull for Open Access log analysis which don't have domain part in URL (all URLs comes form the same domain).
+For example : Force-Parser: 'dspace'.
+Can be use in conjonction with Force-ECField-Publisher.

 ### COUNTER-Reports ###
 List of COUNTER reports to create (ex: JR1, BR2).
 Download links are accessible in the `stats` section of the treatment report. [(More information)](./counter.html)